Blog Post Cal Goodin Oct 1, 2020

 Black LGBTQ people have long made history in America.
 Why don’t we know the names of these people and places?

 Johnson would go on to create a trans rights group with Rivera called Street Transvestite Action Revolutionaries (STAR).
 They also maintained the STAR House, a place of refuge for LGBTQ homeless youth.
 Johnson was known for her immense generosity.
 She’d spend her meager earnings on meals for others and couldn’t walk downtown without multiple people calling her name, wishing her well.
 She was joyous and creative and enjoyed performing.
-She made intricate outfits out of garbage, modeled for Andy Warhol and wrote poetry.
+She made intricate outfits out of garbage, modeled for Andy Warhol and performed poetry.
 She was a Catholic with a strong sense of faith.
 Her work continues today through the Marsha P. Johnson Institute, which fights for the rights of Black transgender people.

 Stay On Top of News